What is a product requirements document?

-This part is the “why” for building this product in the first place.
+This part is the “why” for building this product document in the first place.
 It provides the context around the product's lifecycle, and how it aligns with the broader mission and vision of your company / product.

 Aim to clarify the problems this product is being designed to address.
 This will ensure your development team creates a product that solves its purpose and does so in a way that is enjoyable for the end-user.